vincentdoba/spark-hands-on/README.md

 #### Description

-What are the characteristics of the densest city in France ?
+Save the demographic characteristics of cities of France in a JSON file ?
 Preparation of features for Machine Learning Algorithms

 #### Notions

+* Save to a JSON file
 * Some transformations on DataFrames

 ### Exercise 6